cotes2020/jekyll-theme-chirpy/_posts/01AWS/Balancing/2020-07-18-CloudFront.md

-<font color=red> Use ECDSA Ciphers for communications between CloudFront and the origin </font>
+<font color=OrangeRed> Use ECDSA Ciphers for communications between CloudFront and the origin </font>

 1. Generate a private key by using either of the supported curves (prime256v1 or secp384r1).
 2. Generate an <font color=LightSlateBlue> ECDSA Digital Certificate </font> in the `X.509` PEM format with a trusted certificate authority.